-- If you are bringing lunch to campus, please be aware that we do not currently have a common area available, and so cannot provide access to a microwave or utensils or dishwashing facilities.
-We will have a cooler available for lunch storage.
-Lunch is to be eaten outdoors if at all possible, seated a minimum of six feet apart.
-If weather requires eating indoors, students can use the classroom in which their class is held.
+- If you are bringing lunch to campus, please be aware that we do not currently have a common area available.
 At this time, there will be no coffee or tea available on campus.
 We hope to be able to offer this service in the coming months.

 - Please be sure to bring masks/facial coverings that fit you well and can be worn for an extended period of time.
 On the North House campus the term face mask means covering the nose, mouth and chin and consisting of at least two layers of fabric (or a commercial mask).

-- Patience: we’ve never run a folk school during a pandemic before, and we’re all learning together.
-We know it will require all of us to bring an extra measure of grace and compassion for one another as we navigate this new reality.
+- Patience: we’re still figuring out how to run a folk school during a pandemic, and we’re all learning together.
+We know it will require all of us to bring an extra measure of grace and compassion for one another as we navigate this new reality

 Good to know

-- You are welcome to visit the school store—it is open to the public for one shopper at a time on Wednesday to Thursday from 12pm - 4pm and Friday through Sunday from 9am - 4pm.
-We will have an opportunity for you to schedule your visit so that you don’t have to wait to shop and miss class.
+- You are welcome to visit the school store—it is open to the public for one shopper at a time on Wednesday to Thursday from 12pm - 4pm and Friday through Sunday from 10am - 4pm.

 - We ask all visitors to be extra diligent in planning a trip to this very rural area.There are very limited health care facilities here.
 If you were to become sick while visiting, you would need to leave to get care or testing.
 If traveling alone, consider your back-up plan for return travel.